-So you’ve taken that leap and you’re currently working hard to book work and market yourself as a top-level voiceover talent.
-You may be wondering, how do I go about building a demo that represents my voice authentically and can book me the most work?
+So, you’ve taken that leap and you’re currently working hard to book work and market yourself as a top-level voiceover talent.
+You may be wondering, how do I make a voiceover demo that represents me authentically and can book me the most work?
 How do I keep my demos current along the way to represent my new work and expanded talent?

-The truth is this is an ongoing process and not an overnight endeavor.
-Some new VO actors may think you can just take a weekend workshop including a professional demo at the end and be done, but be careful.
+The truth is, this is an ongoing process, not an overnight endeavor.
+New VO actors sometimes think you can just take a weekend workshop that promises a professional demo at the end and be done—but watch out.
 Nothing good comes from the fast and furious approach.
 As a coach, I use the example of choosing a new dentist.
 If you choose a dentist who just took a three-day course and came out with a set of tools and a certificate, would you want them to perform your root canal?
 It’s the same for us as talent.
 This road is a process, an investment, and a meticulous trade that takes care, time, and attention to detail.
 If you rush the process, your product will reflect that.

-Follow these key steps to ensure a quality demo process and an exceptional final product.
+Follow these five steps to ensure a high-quality voiceover demo reel that reflects your dedication and professionalism.

 1. Choose a great team to work with.